mug896/llvm-bash-completion/README.md

 ## Usage

-This script requires the external command 'fsf' to use.
+This script requires the external command `fsf` to use.
-Therefore, first install the 'fsf' command as follows.
+Therefore, first install the `fsf` command as follows.

 ```sh
 bash$ sudo apt install fsf